jidafan/Data-Analyst-Portfolio/README.md

 ### **[Goodreads Book Recommendation](https://github.com/jidafan/Goodreads-Book-Recommendation/)**

 **Description**: The objective of this project is to recommend books to a user using a CSV file of liked books inputted by the user, and comparing them to users that have similar tastes.
 Using data provided by [UCSD](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home).
 The program recommended books used TFIDF matrices and cosine-similarity to recommend books.
+This project solely uses **Python** and employs **Jupyter Notebook** as the IDE.

 **Code**: [See Search Code](https://github.com/jidafan/Goodreads-Book-Recommendation/blob/main/seach.ipynb), [See Recommend Code](https://github.com/jidafan/Goodreads-Book-Recommendation/blob/main/recommendations.ipynb), and [See Collaborative Filtering Code](https://github.com/jidafan/Goodreads-Book-Recommendation/blob/main/collab%20filtering.ipynb)